-Because the fact is: Pure oils are completely water-free.
+Because the fact is: pure oils are completely water-free.
 They are even hydrophobic – i.e. water-repellent.
-It goes without saying that oils can therefore not moisturize skin (and hair!).
+It goes without saying that oils cannot therefore moisturize skin (and hair!).
 Nevertheless, they play an important role in the moisture balance of our skin.
 Sounds like a contradiction?
 We clear up the misunderstanding.

 The important difference between moisturizing & retaining moisture

 Facial oil actually ensures well-moisturized skin.
 But not by moisturizing.
 But by protecting the skin from excessive moisture loss .
 And it works like this: Oils support the functions of a healthy skin barrier by supplying the skin with important lipids.
 These, in turn, are important for retaining water in the skin.

 To understand this interaction, it's best to briefly go back to our brick example from part 1 of ourfacial oils series.

 You can imagine the structure of the horny layer of our skin as being similar to a brick wall that is held together and stabilized by mortar.
 Our skin cells are the bricks, the skin's own lipids are the mortar.
 This lipid matrix consists of around 60% ceramides, as well as 20% each cholesterol and fatty acids 1 .

 If there are not enough lipids, the wall or skin barrier becomes fragile.
 The result: Firstly, the skin becomes more susceptible to stressors from the environment, secondly, moisture cannot be optimally retained in the skin and escapes more easily to the outside.

 Because oils contain lipids, they can fill the gaps between the “bricks” and thus keep transepidermal water loss (which means water loss through the surface of the skin) in check: the skin appears well moisturized and healthy.